Read time 5 minutes

 If the sector of the hard drive where the OST file was saved becomes corrupt, then Outlook will not find it and show you the error.
 Now the OST file will be inaccessible and you cannot perform the basic operation like change the location of OST file, searching the mailbox data, or accessing it.

 Sudden power failure

-When Outlook starts showing ‘Microsoft Outlook not able to find OST file,’ you can use all the available methods to repair it.
+When Outlook begins displaying the message “Microsoft Outlook unable to locate the OST file,” you can employ all the available methods to initiate the repair process.